1st International Workshop on Low Carbon Computing

 Paper or Lightning Talk Submission and Review Process

-Normal talks: extended abstract with optional post-workshop full paper
+Normal talks: extended abstract with optional post-workshop full paper (SUBMISSION NOW CLOSED)

 We follow a post-proceeding model: Authors initially submit an extended abstract of up to 2 pages, plus references.
-Authors of accepted extended abstracts will be expected to present at the workshop and will afterwards be invited to submit full workshop papers of up to 8 pages, plus references.
+Authors of accepted extended abstracts will be expected to present at the workshop (in person or online) and will afterwards be invited to submit full workshop papers of up to 8 pages, plus references.
 Full workshop paper submissions will be reviewed again and, where possible, we will assign the same reviewers as for the extended abstracts.
 Where authors of accepted extended abstracts choose not to submit a full workshop paper, we will include the extended abstracts in our post-proceedings.

 Lightning talks: short abstracts

 In addition to the normal talks, there will be a lightning talk session with talks of no more than five minutes — back to back.
 Authors submit a short abstract of no more than 1 page (plus references).
 These will be reviewed separately from the extended abstracts, and the review criteria are more relaxed.
+Short abstracts of accepted lightning talks will be included in the workshop proceedings unless authors choose to omit them.

 Submission info and and template